 A chemistry degree combines specialist practical training with analytical, problem solving and presentation skills and is excellent preparation for graduates considering a diverse range of career paths.
 Our graduates can pursue postgraduate degrees either in the School of Chemistry or in other world-class research institutions.
 Trinity’s chemistry graduates are highly sought after by the chemical and pharmaceutical industries, which contribute some 20% to Ireland’s exports.

 Former Trinity Chemistry graduates are working in companies such as Henkel, Pfizer, Allergan, GlaxoSmithKline and Bristol-Myers Squibb.
 Patent offices, government advisory and information services, food science, public analytical laboratories, schools and third level institutions also employ our chemists.

 Other successful routes our graduates have taken in the past include careers in business and the financial services sectors and in management.
 In addition, the specially developed computational skills make graduates an attractive prospect for employers both within computing environments and in other professions.
 Examples of industries where people are employed directly in scientific computing/modelling include: pharmaceutical (computational drug design), chemical (developing catalysts), materials chemistry (semi-conductors/magnetic materials), financial services and meteorology.

 The course is based on the Chemistry degree with core components of chemistry (inorganic, organic and physical) taken alongside special molecular-modelling modules, practical work and project work.
 You will be assessed by a combination of continuous assessments and examinations.

-You will study foundation courses in chemistry and mathematics and in either biology or physics.
+In your first two years you will study foundation courses in Chemistry and Mathematics, and in either Biology or Physics.